Private, In-Home Tutoring in Pittsfield, Massachusetts

 SchoolTutoring Academy’s tutoring programs for Acton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Pittsfield Public Schools consist of 12 schools and just over 6,000 students.
 There are eight elementary schools with grades K-5, two middle schools with grades 6-8, and two high schools.
 The district expects students to become lifelong learns and for them to achieve to their potential and strives to meet the diverse needs of each student to make this possible.
 Pittsfield’s values include the belief that all children can learn, that high-quality teaching is essential, how valuable diversity is, and the importance of establishing partnerships with the community.